-• There must be no personal engagement with school students with whom preservice teachers have come into contact during the PEP via social media or digital technologies, either on, or off school campuses, at any time.

-- Any professional engagement with students via information/digital technologies must be officially sanctioned by the school, via an official school site and for appropriate educational purposes only. - Preservice teachers must not post, or publish online anything that may bring CHC, themselves, the school at which they are undertaking PEP, or any member of that community, into disrepute.
+- There must be no personal engagement with school students with whom preservice teachers have come into contact or schools within the school community during the PEP via social media or digital technologies, either on, or off school campuses, at any time subsequently. - Any professional engagement with students via information/digital technologies must be officially sanctioned by the school, via an official school site and for appropriate educational purposes only. - Preservice teachers must not post, or publish online anything that may bring CHC, themselves, the school at which they are undertaking PEP, or any member of that community, into disrepute.